lehnenb/cookie-flipper/README.md

+# On Flipping Cookies

-# Chrome extension used to set cookies for on developers
+Chrome extension used to set cookies for on developers